|

 It won't have any impact on how the motorcycle runs.

-But you will be staring at it every day.
-It's shabby
+But I will be staring at it every ride – maybe that

 Sprint fit in?
 The way my fleet